Trust Semantics Distillation for Collaborator Selection via Memory-Augmented Agentic AI: Introduction

 \IEEEPARstart{W}{ith} the growing complexity of computational applications over connected systems, individual resource-constrained devices become increasingly incompetent to execute complex computing tasks independently due to limited computational resources and capabilities.
 To address these limitations, a new collaborative computing paradigm, in which devices coordinate and share resources for collaborative task completion, has become a viable direction~\cite{9071995}.
 By leveraging distributed resources, this mechanism enhances the system's task completion capabilities and operational efficiency.
 Due to its advantages, distributed collaborative computing has been widely adopted across domains such as smart manufacturing, smart cities, and e-health, providing significant benefits including reduced latency and improved resource utilization~\cite{10508191}.

 To achieve effective task completion, the selection of reliable collaborators is a critical prerequisite.
-Previous studies have developed different approaches to assess a collaborator's reliability by analyzing its social attributes, historical behaviors, and reputation metrics~\cite{10908235}.
-Although these approaches offer partial insights, they often fall short of providing a situational-dependent assessment of collaborator trustworthiness, particularly with respect to task-specific considerations.
-Recently, trust has been adopted as an effective means for collaborator evaluation and selection.
+Previous studies have developed various approaches to evaluate collaborator reliability by analyzing factors such as historical behaviors, social attributes, and reputation metrics~\cite{10908235}.
+While these approaches provide valuable insights, they typically fail to capture the situational-dependent nature of reliability, particularly in terms of task-specific considerations.
+Recently, trust has emerged as a holistic criterion for collaborator evaluation and selection.
 In this context, trust is defined as the expectation of a resource-constrained task owner on a potential collaborator's capabilities, resources, and willingness for collaborative task completion~\cite{11096939}.
-Trust evaluation of potential collaborators, which involves trust-related data collection and analysis, thus becomes an essential step of collaborator selection and task completion.